2024 Jan 17 /For the Children of Chomonyn

 - Jan 19, 2024

 Today was all about the children.
-We worked to renovate a preschool in the town of Csonger, Ukraine.
-One driver of the project was that the school is now required to have a bomb shelter to remain open and had to reconfigure some of the space to make room for it.
-It also was a facility badly in need of upgrades.
+We worked to renovate a preschool in the town of Csongor, (Chomonyn), Ukraine.
+One driver of the project was that the school is now required to have a bomb shelter to remain open, and had to reconfigure some of the space to make room for it.
+It was also a facility badly in need of upgrades.

 While crews of workers and parent volunteers worked furiously on the school, our job was to assemble all of the furniture we purchased.
 I’ve never seen so many IKEA boxes in one place, outside of an actual IKEA warehouse.
 We quickly got to work.
 I learned the two lessons of IKEA furniture: